 Symptoms of Meniere's Disease are dizziness or vertigo and episodes of tinnitus.
 The patient may experience a pressurized feeling inside the ear.
 The vertigo might bring on nausea, vomiting and sweating spells.
 Ménière's disease symptoms come in sporadic attacks, often without warning.
 The unsteady feeling can linger for days.
 The person might occasionally experience headaches and abdominal pain.
 Ménière's disease often brings on progressive hearing loss, especially low-frequency hearing.

 Hearing and balance tests and MRI scans aid in diagnosing Ménière's disease.
 Electrocochleography is helpful in recording the electrical activity of the inner ear.
+Audiometry is performed to rule out vestibular disorder.
 There is no cure for Ménière's disease but lifestyle changes and medications can alleviate some of the symptoms and reduce intensity and occurrence of attacks.
 Antibiotic injections of gentamicin into the inner ear helps in restoring balance function.
 Anti-vertigo medications such as meclizine or diazepam may provide temporary relief during the attacks of vertigo.
 The patient must limit salt and MSG consumption and avoid triggers such as caffeine, chocolate, tobacco, aerated drinks and tea.
 Surgical procedures such as removal of nerves that trigger the condition are resorted to in acute cases of vertigo resulting from Ménière's disease.

 A patient suffering from Labyrinthitis experiences severe vertigo and subsequent dizziness and imbalance.
 There is disequilibrium and spinning attacks.
 Labyrinthitis is a mild condition that is caused by viral or bacterial infection.
 Often this condition follows a bout of cold and flu or allergy or drugs that are toxic to the inner ear.
 It occurs when there is an inflammation in the labyrinth of the ear.
 Since the sense of balance and hearing hinge on the delicate structure of the inner ear, any dysfunction can lead to symptoms associated with labyrinthitis.
 Usually the symptoms pass away in a few weeks.
 However, a severe case of Labyrinthitis can damage your sense of balance and hearing.